Health and Social Care - Level 3

 At College, teaching is delivered in groups and supported by group activities and discussions.
 One-to-one support is also provided to help with completing written assignments.

 When you start the course we will assign you a progress tutor who will support you throughout your time here.
 Their role is to help you in setting academic and personal targets, identifying career plans, developing employability skills and monitoring your progress to make sure you realise your full potential.

 Work Placement and Field Trips

 All staff involved in the delivery of adult education courses within the College are approved to teach the subjects and modules they deliver.
-The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant vocational and industrial experience and professional practice.
+The approval process ensures that staff delivering a given programme are appropriately qualified and, where appropriate, possess relevant technical and industrial experience and professional practice.